dantaeusb-mc/ZetterGalleryFrontend/README.md

 * File names: hyphen-separated dot type (component/context, excluding pages as used for routing) dot ts.
 * No default export in components

+Deployment:

+**SUPER DUMB**
+Nextjs forbids NODE_ENV except production, test and development.
+Suggest using APP_ENV, which has to be provided explicitly AND does not allow to use dotenv file declaration (including PORT variable).

+That means that on staging, we use NODE_ENV=production, but with staging secrets.

 ### Things I need to remember

 * Logo font: Fipps by Stefanie Koerner / pheist;